Haberdashers' Boys' School: 1974–present

-See Present day

 More recently, several buildings on the Elstree campus have been opened, including the new Aske Building (2004), a multi-million-pound science and geography complex, and the Bourne Building, a classics series, information technology, history, and politics classrooms.
 The Bourne Building also houses the school's largest hall (the Bourne Hall) and the library.

 Another significant building in Haberdashers' is the T. W. Taylor Music School (named after a former headmaster), containing at its centre the Seldon Hall (a concert hall), several classrooms used for class music lessons, and smaller tuition rooms used for individual (or small group) tuition in musical instruments.
 Every two to four years, the school hosts a concert at the Barbican in central London.
 The school has occasionally organised the concert in collaboration with the Girls' School next door.
 The director of performance music, Tom Taylor, is in charge of the concert.

 The Bourne Building also features an assembly hall inherited from the building that previously stood there.
 This hall is home to a fine pipe organ, built-in 1897 by Henry Willis & Sons for Hove Town Hall and brought to Elstree in 1962.
 The instrument retains its original specification of 36 stops on four manuals and pedals and is maintained by the Willis firm.

-During the 1980s, the school employed paedophile Peter Clulow as a music teacher.
-Clulow was accused of molesting teenage students on school boating trips.
-After leaving the school, he was prosecuted and pled guilty on multiple charges of indecent assault on children.

-For a more detailed account of the school's history, see the relevant section in Cockburn et al. (1969), referred to below; or in John Wigley's official history of the school, Serve and Obey.